Canadian Coast Guard: Auxiliary

 The CCG does not have a "reserve" element.
 There is a Canadian Coast Guard Auxiliary (CCGA) which is a separate non-profit organization composed of some 5,000 civilian volunteers across Canada who support search and rescue activities.
 The CCGA, formerly the Canadian Marine Rescue Auxiliary (CMRA), is made up of volunteer recreational boaters and commercial fishermen who assist CCG with search and rescue as well as boating safety education.
 CCGA members who assist in SAR operations have their vessel insurance covered by CCG, as well as any fuel and operating costs associated with a particular tasking.
 The CCGA enables the CCG to provide marine SAR coverage in many isolated areas of Canada's coastlines without having to maintain an active base and/or vessels in those areas.

 Commissioner

 The head of CCG is called the "Commissioner of the Canadian Coast Guard".
 The rank of "Commissioner" is used in other Canadian federal agencies, such as the RCMP.
 However, rank and associated insignia are viewed differently in the CCG than in the Royal Canadian Navy.
+The commissioner is level 0.5 within the Department of National Defence's leadership hierarchy, a role equivalent to an associate deputy minister or the vice chief of the defence staff.